Earth's Climate Background Information

 Tomorrow’s World Will Be a Different Place

 The thawing of Earth’s freezers — the polar regions — will have far-reaching effects.
 The nature of the polar regions makes them more sensitive to the consequences of climate change than warmer latitudes.
 Reflective white ice and snow will melt into dark rivers and oceans that better absorb the Sun’s energy.
-Like freezer overdue for defrosting, increasing temperatures will expose organic matter long locked away in the frozen ground of the arctic tundra.
-This permafrost will thaw and plant matter decomposing in the resulting marshes will release the greenhouse gas methane.
+Increasing temperatures will expose organic matter formerly locked away in the frozen ground of the arctic tundra.
+This permafrost will thaw, releasing the heat-trapping gas methane.

 Humans Have the Power to Stabilize Global Change

-Humans clearly have an impact on the global environment and the ecosystems it supports.
-Our use of fossil fuels, such as coal and oil, has added carbon dioxide to the atmosphere and warmed our planet.
-Now, our influence can be used to stabilize or reduce global warming!
+Humans clearly have an impact on the global environment.
+Our influence can be used to stabilize or reduce climate change.

-In addition to carbon dioxide, the greenhouse gases methane and nitrous oxide are by-products of everyday practices.
-Methane, a natural waste product of certain microbes living in the intestines of cattle, is released by these animals in large amounts.
-Stocking up on protein from fish, and especially beans and other vegetables, instead of beef is one way grocery shoppers can help slow global warming.
-Human-produced fertilizers break down in the soil and release nitrous oxide, so composting the vegetable clippings from that high-protein bean salad to use as natural fertilizer has a further positive impact on climate change.
+In addition to carbon dioxide, the heat-trapping gases methane and nitrous oxide are by-products of everyday practices.
+Methane is released in large amounts by livestock.
+Stocking up on other proteins is one way grocery shoppers can help slow climate change.
+Human-produced fertilizers break down in the soil and release nitrous oxide, so composting the vegetable clippings to use as natural fertilizer can further help slow climate change.